IWGP Junior Heavyweight Tag Team Championship: Reigns

-Overall, there have been 76 reigns shared among 53 wrestlers, who made up 41 different teams.
+Overall, there have been 82 reigns shared among 58 different wrestlers, who made up 46 different teams.
 The inaugural champions were Shinjiro Otani and Tatsuhito Takaiwa, who defeated Dr. Wagner Jr. and Koji Kanemoto on August 8, 1998, in the final of a tournament.

 Rocky Romero holds the record for most reigns by an individual wrestler at eight.
 The Young Bucks (Matt Jackson and Nick Jackson) hold the record for the most by a team at seven.
 Gedo and Jado's combined four reigns add up to the most of any team at 960 days, and also hold the record for most total defenses at 15.
 Ryusuke Taguchi holds the records for most combined days and most total defenses by an individual wrestler, with 990 days and 17 defenses respectively across his seven reigns with four different partners.
 Apollo 55 (Prince Devitt and Ryusuke Taguchi) hold the record for most defenses during a single reign at seven.
 Otani and Takaiwa's second reign is the longest in the title's history.
 Minoru at 348 days, and Prince Devitt's first reign is the shortest at 21 days.

-Sho and Douki are the reigning champions, their first reign as a team, the sixth for Sho and first for Douki individually.
-They defeated previous champions Master Wato and Yoh for the titles at Dominion 6.15 in Osaka-jo Hall on June 15, 2025, to win the championships.
+El Desperado and Místico are the current champions in their first reign as a team, but fifth for Desperado and first for Místico individually.
+They won the titles by defeating Ichiban Sweet Boys (Robbie Eagles and Kosei Fujita) at Night 2 of Wrestling Dontaku in Fukuoka, Japan on May 4, 2026.